nic-gibson/mapping-tools/README.md

 The following attributes are defined (explained in more detail below):

-`source-value`
-: 	The `source-value` attribute provides an attribute value (usually this would be a Word style name) which can be used to define a XSLT template match.
+* `source-value` - The `source-value` attribute provides an attribute value (usually this would be a Word style name) which can be used to define a XSLT template match.

-`source-value-prefix`
-: 	This attribute fulfils the same role as `source-value` but allows an initial substring match instead of an exact match.
+* `source-value-prefix` - This attribute fulfils the same role as `source-value` but allows an initial substring match instead of an exact match.

-`source-value-suffix`
-: 	This attribute fulfils the same role as `source-value` but allows an final substring match instead of an exact match.
+* `source-value-suffix` -This attribute fulfils the same role as `source-value` but allows an final substring match instead of an exact match.

-`suppress`
-:	Whatever any other attributes are set to, a `mapping`  element with the `suppress` attribute set to true lead to the matching input node being suppressed in the output.
+* `suppress` - Whatever any other attributes are set to, a `mapping`  element with the `suppress` attribute set to true lead to the matching input node being suppressed in the output.

-`target-element`
-:	The `target-element` attribute enables the conversion of the input element into a different element in the same namespace.
+* `target-element` - The `target-element` attribute enables the conversion of the input element into a different element in the same namespace.
 The value of the attribute can be a space separated list of element names.
 In this is the case multiple nested elements will be created in the output.

-`target-attribute`
-:	An optional output attribute name.
+* `target-attribute` - An optional output attribute name.
 The value of `target-attribute-value` is stored in the attribute if provided.

-`target-attribute-value`
-:	If the `target-attribute` and this attribute are provided the stylesheet will generate an attribute with the given name and value in the output
+* `target-attribute-value` - If the `target-attribute` and this attribute are provided the stylesheet will generate an attribute with the given name and value in the output

-`source-element`
-:	The element to be mapped.
+* `source-element` - The element to be mapped.

-`source-attribute`
-:	The attribute (on the source element) which will contain the value that the transformation is driven from.
+* `source-attribute`  - The attribute (on the source element) which will contain the value that the transformation is driven from.

 ### How it all works ###
 Each `mapping`  element is used to generate an `xsl:template` statement.
 The `source-element`, `source-attribute` and `source-value` attributes are combined to create the template match: